jrenaud90/TidalPy/README.md

 (before installing TidalPy.
 Otherwise, the project map graphic utility may not work.
 [Read more here](https://scitools.org.uk/cartopy/docs/latest/installing.html)_

+### Accessing Jupyter Notebooks
+There are several jupyter notebooks with TidalPy demos found in the /Demos/ and /Derivative/ directories.
+In order to access these you will need to make sure you install Jupyter and a few related packages:

+`pip install ipympl ipython ipywidgets jupyter`

+or

+`conda install ipympl ipython ipywidgets jupyter`

+Then you can navigate to these directories in a terminal and access the notebooks by using the command, `jupyter notebook`.

 ### Advanced Installation

 It is highly recommended that you use the [Anaconda](https://www.anaconda.com/distribution/) distribution of Python.